 This amendment was submitted in May 2022 requesting the Industrial (IND) future land use designation.
 Following the Board's adoption of the newly established Commerce FLU designation on August 25, 2022, the applicant revised their request.
 The new Commerce FLU and implementing policies provide a framework for the location and extent of future light industrial uses within the Agricultural Reserve Tier, for which there were previously no guiding policies in the Comprehensive Plan.
-The CMR FLU designation affords opportunities for low-trip generating light industrial and/or employment generating uses, balancing the overarching objectives of the Agricultural Reserve while responding to increased residential growth and the corresponding needs of support services.
-The proposed amendment to the Commerce FLU designation will allow for the development of a light industrial use on a parcel fronting State Road 7 adjacent to an existing industrial land use and other nonresidential uses, with proximity to an established industrial and commercial corridor along both sides of Atlantic Avenue.
+The CMR FLU designation affords opportunities for low-trip generating light industrial and/or employment uses, balancing the overarching objectives of the Agricultural Reserve while responding to increased residential growth and the corresponding needs of support services.
+The proposed amendment is consistent with the Commerce FLU designation criteria established by the Board, allows for the development of a light industrial use on a parcel fronting State Road 7 adjacent to an existing industrial land use, and in close proximity to commercial, institutional, and other nonresidential uses near a major intersection.